amad3i/YouTongue/README.md

-# 🎙️ YouTongue — Automated Neural Voiceover & Localization for YouTube Videos
+# 🎙️ YouTongue — videos in your language.

 **YouTongue** is a desktop Electron app for automatic downloading, translation, and voiceover of YouTube videos.